khalidmustafa00/JobPortalWeb/README.md

 - 🧭 Global Search for jobs by title, company, or location
 - 🧾 Multipart file upload (resume, photo)
 - 🛡️ Spring Security-based authentication and authorization
+- 🔑 Forgot Password functionality with email verification and reset link
 - 💾 Hibernate/JPA integration with MySQL
 - 📅 Timestamps for job posts (Created At, Updated At) and many more

 ## 🛠️ Tech Stack